danielkot/linux-live-framework/README.txt

 	* Your linux kernel must have overlayfs and squashfs module.
 		- If xz compression is not found, mksquashfs uses default settings - mostly gzip.
 	* Installer is included in this project.
-		- In your booted linux distro, open terminal and type as root `install-linux`
+		- In your booted linux distro, open terminal and type as root `install-linux`.
 		- In order to install your distro to hdd you also must have installed:
 			- dialog,
 			- fdisk,